Beautiful view on Lares Trek - Lares Trek to Machu Picchu 4 Days

 Meals: Lunch, dinner and snacks

-After lunch, our horsemen (llameros) will do a ceremony with llamas, showcasing these beautiful animals.
+After lunch, we will enjoy a local ceremony made by our trekking team which will offer some local product to the mother natura(Pachamama) and they will showcasing these beautiful animals.
 Llamas were considered sacred to the Incas and fundamental to their economy.
-Our llameros will introduce you to these animals and discuss their importance and why owning one is a sign of privilege.
-Today they are disappearing, constantly being with smaller animals.
-We hope to continue the tradition of the Incas and give some llamas work.
-This is our way of supporting the community that helps protect them.
+Nowadays a few families in a remote areas use these animals to transport their different products, however with Vidal Expeditions we designed different alternatives routes where we can reasses the ancient traditions and supporting the communities that helps protect them.
 Llamas are friendly and strong animals and are a nice companion to walk with.
 Just don't get too close; they might try to give you a kiss.

 You will also have time to explore the village and visit some local homes, where you will learn about the lifestyle and ancient traditions of the local people.
-If there is time, we will visit the school where the kids still speak Quecha, their native language.
-If you’d like, you may bring some toys, notebooks, or any type of school supply to share.
-Perhaps you may even teach them a few English words.
 It will be another two hour, gradual, uphill hike until we arrive at the campsite, where you will be welcomed by our trekking staff, who will have your tents set up.
-We’ll enjoy some hot drinks as the sky darkens and the stars start appearing.
-Finally, you will enjoy a lovely dinner prepared on site.
-If you want to keep star-gazing, you may stay up for a while longer or, if you’d rather, you can turn in to your tent.
+After the dinner you will have option to keep star-gazing, you may stay up for a while longer or, if you’d rather, you can turn in to your tent.

 Day 02